Study in Germany

 Germany is known for its relatively affordable cost of higher education, especially at public universities.
 However, you will still need to budget for living expenses.

-• Undergraduate Programs at Public Universities: Generally tuition-free for both domestic and international students.
-A semester contribution (Semesterbeitrag) of around €150 – €350 per semester is required, which often includes a public transport pass for the region.
+• Undergraduate Programs at Public Universities: Generally tuition-free.
+A semester contribution (Semesterbeitrag) of around €150 – €350 per semester is required, often including a public transport pass.
+See DAAD for details.

-• Master’s Programs at Public Universities: May be tuition-free if they are consecutive (building directly upon a related Bachelor’s degree).
-Non-consecutive Master’s programs may have tuition fees.
+• Master’s Programs at Public Universities: May be tuition-free if consecutive (building directly upon a related Bachelor’s degree).

 The cost of living in Germany varies depending on the city.
 Major cities like Munich, Berlin, Hamburg, and Frankfurt tend to be more expensive.
 As a general guideline, you should budget around €850 – €1,200 per month to cover living expenses.
 This includes: